pieaerts/pieaerts/_workshops/masterclass.md

 ### What?

 A full day of inspiration in the realm of travel & street photography focusing on the main question: what does it mean to be a story-teller in 2019?
-We will start the day with an interactive session in which I will teach you all I know about the emotional power of story-telling and the technical aspects of photography.
+We will start the day with an interactive session in which I will teach you all I know about the emotional power of story-telling, the technical aspects of photography and the ins & outs of post production.
 We will have dinner together and afterwards hit the streets where I will help you building confidence in predicting unfolding scenes and approaching strangers.
 Eventually we regroup to evaluate each others work.&nbsp;

 ### Where?